 Sylvia Sky, M.A., M.F.A., experienced astrologer, writes about astrology, Tarot, and spirituality.

 A Christian told me astrology is evil in the sight of God, and he was very serious.
-I replied, “Do you believe what it says in the Bible—that God created the Sun, Moon and stars?”
+I replied, “Do you believe what the Bible says—that God created the Sun, Moon and stars?”
 (Genesis 1:1, 14-19)

 He said yes.

 I said, “So, either you believe He threw them all up there at random, or that He arranged them in a certain order.
 I believe He arranged them in a certain order that has meaning.
 Astrology tries to understand and appreciate that order.”